jonstones/sethc23.github.io/_drafts/2015-09-22-z_string_matching-params.markdown

 - (b) a one dimensional JSON string.

 If a JSON string, it may comprise any combination of the below *Parameter List*.

 Some general points:

-- all keys and values of this JSON are strings enclosed with double quotes (and not two single quotes)
+- all keys and values of `params_as_json` are strings enclosed with double quotes (and not two single quotes)
-- All boolean values are case insenstive.
+- all boolean values are case insensitive
-- first letter(s) matches >> last letter matches
-- string minimum length of 4

 *Parameter List*: